 Japanese Wedding Ceremony Traditions

 In a country known for its meticulous and storied artistic tradition, it’s no surprise that every detail of a Japanese wedding ceremony, from the wedding kimono to the number of sips of sake consumed, has meaning and weight.

 My own parents got married at Meiji Shrine in the 1970s, and I asked them about the ceremony.
 Once the wedding party arrives at the shrine and passes through the torii, the ceremony follows a prescribed set of rituals.
 They take a seat after the public procession across the grounds.
 Only those in the party, which usually consists exclusively of close family members, are admitted.

-My mom remembers a ritual offering using a leafy branch: the sakaki tree, a Japanese evergreen.
+My mom remembers many of the uniquely Japanese wedding rituals from her wedding day.
+There was an offering using a leafy branch of the the sakaki tree, a Japanese evergreen.
 “In Japan, from the old days, it’s been said that ‘the gods dwell in plants,’ but especially in the sakaki tree, with its pointed branches,” explains a priestess from Wakamiya Hachiman Shrine in Kawasaki. “’Sakaki’ is similar sounding to the word ‘sakai’ or boundary, and it’s also said that the name of the tree was made to reflect that the tree is a boundary in the space between gods and people.”